 Janet also puts on her "Celebrate The Senses" Psychic events, twice a year, generally Spring and Fall.

-She writes for the Sylvania Advantage publications, and can be heard on radio every Monday morning from 8:10 AM until 8:20 AM with Denny Schaffer, Paul, & Suzi, taking your calls live.
+She writes for the Sylvania Advantage publications, and can be heard on radio every Monday morning from 8:10 AM until 8:20 AM ON 93.5 FM, with Denny Schaffer, Paul, & Suzi, taking your calls live.

 If you found this story interesting, informative or inspiring please let Janet know!